tanismith/personal-website/static/projects/mashpi-chocolate-artesanal.md

 slug: mashpi-chocolate-web-design
 title: Mashpi Chocolate Artesanal
 date: 2020-09-14T00:19:48.612Z
-overview: Mashpi Chocolate Artesanal es una marca reconocida de chocolate.
-  Ganadora de premios a nivel local e internacional.
-Localizada en el Chocó Andino de Ecuador.
-El crecimiento del negocio demandaba la necesidad de actualizar su sitio web tipo E-commerce para posicionarse y vender sus productos.
+overview: Mashpi Chocolate Artesanal is a recognized brand of chocolate.
+Winner of awards locally and internationally.
+Business growth required an E-commerce website that reflects the personality of your brand and products.
 tools:
   - Figma
   - WordPress